1coderookie/BSB-LPB-LAN_EN/docs/chap06.md

 ## 6.1 Logging Data

-Insert a FAT32-formatted microSD card into the memory card slot of the ethernet shield before powering up the Arduino.
+Insert a FAT32-formatted microSD card into the memory card slot of the ethernet shield before powering up the microcontroller.

 Before flashing, activate the definement `#define LOGGER` in the file *BSB_LAN_config.h*, add the parameters to be logged to the variable `log_parameters` and determine the log interval with the variable `log_interval`.
 Please also note the corresponding points in [chapter 5.1](chap05.md#51-url-commands).
 Later, during the runtime, both the interval and the logging parameters can be changed by using the command `"/L=[Interval],[Parameter1],...,[Parameter20]"`.